verofa/intro-to-python-mgc-v2/README.md

 Now that you know how encryption works, it is time to encrypt a entire message using Python, so let's do it!

-You have to change a couple of lines of your code to store the entire message and not just one character:
+You have to change a couple of lines of your code to store the entire message and not just one character.
+Also, add a **for loop** to your code, and **indent** (four spaces before the beginning of each line) the rest of the code so that it is repeated for each character in the message as shown bellow:

 ```python
 alphabet='abcdefghijklmnopqrstuvwxyz'